Medically reviewed by

 Internal Medicine, and Pediatrics.

 The ability to absorb extra cholesterol is possessed by high-density lipoprotein (HDL) cholesterol.
 It initially provides your body with the necessities, and only then does it clean up anything that may otherwise cause accumulation.
-Instead of avoiding cholesterol, you should learn to get the proper kind in your diet and control your numbers.
+Instead of avoiding cholesterol, you should learn to get the proper kind in your diet to control your numbers.

 Factors Contributing to Elevated Cholesterol Levels